Set up and register a limited liability partnership

 • deliver the accounts to Companies House

-• act on behalf of the LLP if it is wound up and dissolved
+• act on the LLP’s behalf if it is dissolved

 Designated members are legally accountable if they fail to carry out their duties properly.

-Search for a qualified solicitor on the Law Society of Scotland website
+• Search for a solicitor on the Law Society of Scotland website

-Search for a chartered accountant on the Association of Chartered Certified Accountants (ACCA) website
+• Search for a chartered accountant on the Institute for Chartered Accountants Scotland (ICAS) website

 A deed of partnership (or 'partnership agreement') is a legally binding agreement between the partners who are in business together.
 It describes how the partnership will be run and the rights and duties of the members themselves.
 The deed of partnership is usually drawn up by a solicitor, who will consult with the partners about exactly what should be in it.